Saltar al contenido

 Subscribe to Soumaya's show on Apple, Spotify, Pocket Casts or wherever you listen.

 Presented by Soumaya Keynes.
 Produced by Mischa Frankl-Duval.
-Michela Tindera is the senior producer.
-Original music and sound design by Breen Turner.
-The FT head of audio is Cheryl Brumley.
+Manuela Saragosa is the executive producer.
+Sound design by Sean McGarrity.
+Original music by Breen Turner.
+Broadcast engineering by Andrew Georgiades.
+Flo Phillips is the FT’s head of audio.

 Read a transcript of this episode on FT.com